pbrus/variability-analyser/README.md

 To get more info please check the [doc](doc) directory.

+## Contribution

+New feature, bugs?
+Issues and pull requests are welcome.

 ## License

 **Variability-analyser** is licensed under the [MIT license](http://opensource.org/licenses/MIT).
 Note that [*FNPEAKS*](http://helas.astro.uni.wroc.pl/deliverables.php?active=fnpeaks&lang=en) is a third-party software component.